 - Make sure there is fresh water available for your dog throughout the journey.

 - NEVER leave your dog unattended!

 The Indian Railway officials and Rajdhani staff were great!
-While we were pretty clueless about the process until we actually did it, the Railway people were friendly and responsive throughout.
+While we were pretty clueless about the process until this experience, the folks at the Railways were friendly and responsive throughout.
 Having done this once, we are now pretty confident in traveling with her again, even for vacations!